mawinkler/astroweather/README.md

 During installation you will have the option to:

 * verify the longitude and latitude for the forecast
+* set the elevation
 * set the interval for updating forecast data

-These settings can also be changed after you add the Integration, by using the *Options* link on the Integration widget.
+The interval for updating forecast data can also be changed after you add the Integration, by using the *Options* link on the Integration widget.

 ## Lovelace Example